-- there has been a breach of the House of Bishops' guidance or other safeguarding procedures or policies at the charity which has put beneficiaries and other persons who come into contact with the charity through its work at significant risk of harm, including failure to report safeguarding concerns to statutory agencies or to carry out relevant vetting checks which would have identified that a person is disqualified in law, under safeguarding legislation, from working with children, young people or adults; - it is brought to the attention of the Designated Safeguarding Person that an allegation has been made against a Church Officer, employee or volunteer in relation to a safeguarding matter which is not related to their work or volunteering role in the Religious Community, but the nature of the allegation is such that they are assessed as a potential risk by the Designated Safeguarding Person and action is taken to manage any identified risk that person may pose to the charity's beneficiaries; or - alleged or actual incidents in the workplace which have resulted in or risk significant harm to trustees, employees, office holders or volunteers and are considered to be "serious" in the context of the charity.
+House of Bishops' safeguarding guidance or code in place from time to time that an allegation has been made against a member of the DBE,

+House of Bishops' safeguarding guidance or code in place from time to time to manage any identified risk that person may pose to the charity's beneficiaries; or - alleged or actual incidents in the workplace which have resulted in or risk significant harm to trustees, employees, office holders or volunteers and are considered to be "serious" in the context of the charity.
 An incident should always be reported where the level of harm to the victims and/or the likely damage to the reputation of or public trust in the charity is particularly high.
 For example: allegations of serious sexual abuse of and by a staff member, office holder or volunteer; abuse by a senior member of staff or office holder or if a widespread culture of bullying, abuse or sexual harassment is uncovered.

-Any incident which is connected with the activities of the charity and involves actual or alleged criminal activity should always be reported to the police and/or the local authority, as well as to the Charity Commission as a Serious Incident.
+Any incident which is connected with the activities of the DBE and involves actual or alleged criminal activity should always be reported to the police and/or the local authority, as well as to the Charity Commission as a Serious Incident.
 You should not wait until someone has been arrested, charged or convicted, before reporting an incident.

-The Charity Commission has published an Examples Table5 which may help you to decide whether a safeguarding incident is a Serious Incident that must be reported to the Charity Commission.
+The Charity Commission has published an Examples Table 6 which may help you to decide whether a safeguarding incident is a Serious Incident that must be reported to the Charity Commission.
 If you are unsure whether or not a safeguarding incident should be reported to the Charity Commission, you should seek legal advice.